 - Attend University lectures and network with resident and visiting experts.

 - Contribute to faculty research.

-Well-known among the top international education providers in the U.S., SU Abroad is a storied part of the SU experience.
+Well-known among the top international education providers in the U.S., Syracuse Abroad is a storied part of the Syracuse experience.
 With over 100 programs in 60 countries, almost half of all students go abroad during their time at Syracuse.
 Latino-Latin American studies students have studied abroad in Madrid, Santiago, and other Spanish-speaking cities.

 Life After Syracuse UniversityLink

 With a degree in Latino-Latin American studies you can explore such careers as: